 Tried and tested tips for potty training

 If you want to train your toddler in 2 to 3 days, these tips could help you achieve your goal.
 Potty training requires a lot of effort as a family.
-You have to be one-on-one with one child and rest of the things are on the back burner.
+You have to be one-on-one with one child and the rest of the things are on the back burner.

 Well, you cannot spend days after days on futile potty training with no strategy and timeline.

-This step by step guide will help you understand how you can get the results in less than three days of potty training your toddler.
+This step-by-step guide will help you understand how you can get the results in less than three days of potty training your toddler.